What is EBITDA? Meaning, formulas and examples

 EBIT

-EBIT, or earnings before interest and taxes, is similar to EBITDA and calculates a company’s profitability.
+EBIT, or earnings before interest and taxes, is similar to EBITDA and measures a company’s profitability.
 However, while EBIT excludes the effects of financing and tax strategies, it still includes noncash expenses like depreciation and amortization, which EBITDA doesn’t.

 EBITDAR